gerard-figma/figma-library-analytics-api-example/README.md

 ### Components

- -actions by componant
+ - actions by componant
- -actions by team
+ - actions by team
- -usages by component
+ - usages by component
- -usages by file
+ - usages by file

 ### Variables

- -actions by variable
+ - actions by variable
- -actions by team
+ - actions by team
- -usages by variable
+ - usages by variable
- -usages by file
+ - usages by file

  ### Styles

- -actions by style
+ - actions by style
- -actions by team
+ - actions by team
- -usages by style
+ - usages by style
- -usages by file
+ - usages by file